 His spokesperson later contextualized: Zuma had been pushing at decolonizing the African mind; encouraging pride in local culture.

 Meaning pride in treating other animals as subhuman?
 But that isn't an intrinsically African trait.
 Worldwide non-human animals are regarded as commodity.
 But in Costa Rica new policies are challenging the status quo.
 Stricter welfare laws have been introduced, and zoos have been closed.
 Notions of Nature's rights are taking root in the region.

 However, just like in South Africa, non-human animals are still legal possessions, a slave form, but often worse, with 'welfare' under-enforced by under-resourced government departments and NGOs.

-So all that was going through my mind as I got to know Shaygam Newman in preparation to write of him.
+So, all that was going through my mind as I got to know Shaygam Newman in preparation to write about him.